Be Reviewable

 If you want a review, then ask for it.
 Some people will be more than happy to tell others about their experience with you, but may not think to do so unless prompted.
 Just make sure you’re asking at the right time; you don’t want to go prompting someone who just had a negative experience with your company to hop on Yelp and complain about you!

-Signs that your customers will leave a positive review include:- They’ve made a re-purchase or follow-up purchase.
+Signs that your customers will leave a positive review include:

 Reviews can really help your business grow, but not if they’re negative.
 You want your feedback to encourage new customers to come to you, not the opposite, so cater your requests to customers who are more likely to give you high marks.